CivicActions/ssp-toolkit/docs/ssp.md

 - System Administrator - user accounts that enjoy full system administrator access

+##### Ilias

+Ilias provides user accounts for individuals who participate in visiting, contributing to and administering the site with the following roles:
+- Anonymous user – Readers of the site who either do not have an account or are not logged in.
+- Guest – This role has limited visibility and read permissions
+- User - Standard role for registered users.
+This role grants read access to most objects.
+- Administrator - This role has all permissions enabled by default.

+##### Project

+SSH system accounts are provided to contractors on an as-needed basis.

+Access privileges are used to ensure that only authorized personnel access certain areas of the Project system.
+User access is controlled by the completion and submission of Project system Rules of Behavior and New User Account Request forms by the user and management.
+These items are completed and submitted whenever a new user requires access or an existing user requires access changes.
+The system administrator, based on need-to-know, assigns the proper permissions.
+The employee’s manager approves the access rights before the initial account is created.
+Finally, the system administrator implements the access rights according to the New User Account Request form.
+The security staff and the support contractor review accounts periodically.
+Accounts no longer in use are removed from the system by the system administrator.

+The Project has implemented user account procedures to disable inactive user accounts after 90-days of inactivity.
+The Project support staff monitors all user accounts to ensure this procedure is enforced.
+Section 6.3, Authentication Management, of the Project SSP illustrates the exact procedures the contractor support staff follows to ensure accounts are properly managed.
+The Project system does not have guest or anonymous accounts.

 ##### SSH

 Operations, in collaboration with the Security Office, will set up privileged accounts accounts for the following roles: